zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 ## Test the cluster and add some data to verify the cluster is working

 Great.
-We now a have a running three node Riak cluster.
+We now a have a running four node Riak cluster.
 Let's make sure it's working correctly.
 For this we can hit Riak's HTTP interface using _curl_.
 Try this:

 ```bash
 $ curl -H "Accept: text/plain" http://127.0.0.1:8091/stats
 ```

 Once this runs, look for a field in the output named "ring_ownership."
-This should show you that all three of your nodes are part of your Riak cluster.
+This should show you that all four of your nodes are part of your Riak cluster.
 You might also notice that each node has claimed a set of partitions.
 The default partition setting is 64.
 This means that each of the four nodes in our cluster would claim 16 partitions.

 <div class="info">
 The number of partitions in your cluster is set with by the parameter [[ring_creation_size|Configuration Files#ring_creation_size]] in Riak's app.config file.